Ohio Workers’ Compensation Lawyer

 Because workers’ compensation fails to fully compensate the injured worker, it is necessary to carefully evaluate the facts.
 We will investigate every aspect of your case to see if a lawsuit against a third party, an intentional tort or a safety violation claim can be pursued.

-If you or someone you know has been the victim of an accident and are unsure of your rights, trust the Ohio workers' comp attorneys at Elk & Elk to determine the benefits to which you have a legal right.
+If you or someone you know has been the victim of a work accident and are unsure of your rights, trust the workers’ compensation attorneys at Elk & Elk to determine your benefits.